-A 2014 study entitled the “National Epidemiologic Survey on Alcohol and Related Conditions,” published in the Journal of Studies on Alcohol and Drugs, sought to compare the divorce rates of couples in which one or both were diagnosed with an alcohol use disorder (AUD), compared to couples without this condition.
-Results showed that divorce rates were significantly higher among those respondents with an AUD: 48.3% vs. 30.1%.
-These marital dissolutions occurred during the time between the first wave of data collection and the second one, three years later.
+Alcohol abuse or addiction is a significant factor in how long a marriage lasts.
+A 2014 study1 compared the divorce rates of couples in which one or both were diagnosed with an alcohol use disorder (AUD), to couples without this condition.
+Results showed that divorce rates were significantly higher among respondents with AUD: 48.3% vs. 30.1%.

 How Alcohol Abuse and Addiction Can Affect Marriage